yiakwy-mapping-team/cybertron/README.md

 Since version 3.5, it has been continuously integrated to [`Apollo.auto`](https://github.com/ApolloAuto/apollo) project by community maintainers with a new name `cyber_rt` meaning `Cybertron` for runtime MIMO computing platform.

+The application is evolving from original CMake based prototype to tackle some real hard problems for application running in RTOS:

+> github.com/ApolloAuto/apollo/issues/3707

+To summarize:

+- Static allocation of memory
+- Intra - Process Communication to replace UDP based communication
+-

-Instead of using CMake, internal BCLOUD -- a distributed compiling system, or external `distcc`, Cybertron is built with a new compiling system `Bazel`.
+Instead of using CMake and internal distributed compiling system BCLOUD -- a distributed compiling system similar to `distcc`, Cybertron is built with a new compiling system `Bazel`.
 Bazel is optimized to compile medium and large size of projects.
 I am also pretty much sure that it works very well with existing CMake projects in Linux system.